Wealth Screening Tools for Financial Advisors to Improve Prospecting

-The overlap ends there.
-The data that makes an introduction timely and relevant for an advisor goes well beyond what donor screening tools were designed to surface.
-This article is a practical comparison for advisors evaluating their options, ranked by what actually drives prospecting results rather than what drives major gift decisions.
+Most wealth screening tools were built for nonprofit fundraising.
+The use cases overlap just enough to make them seem interchangeable, but the data that makes an introduction timely and relevant for an advisor goes well beyond what donor screening tools were designed to surface.
+This is a practical comparison ranked by what actually drives results for a prospecting tool for financial advisors workflow rather than what drives major gift decisions.

 What wealth screening software does, and what it does not